msc5/tmux-smart-pane/README.md

 ## Installation

-**Note:** You should install this plugin on both the local machine you are using to hop to remote tmux sessions as well as those remote sessions themselves.
-When you connect, `tmux-smart-pane` will set a tmux env. variable `TMSP_MANAGED` that will tell the remote session to detach on `prefix + s`, rather than opening the remote session picker.
+**Note:** ❗ You should install this plugin on both the local machine you are using to hop to remote tmux sessions as well as those remote sessions themselves.

 ### With TPM